shivannis/xandr-docs-public/xandr-docs/articles/monetize/doubleclick-ad-exchange-adx.md

-To begin the enablement process for your Xandr member seat, please submit a ticket to our Business Support team via our [Customer Support Portal](vhttps://help.xandr.com/s/login/) and copy in your Account Manager (if applicable).
-If you have already contacted Google and you do not qualify for an Google Ad Manager seat, please reach out to your Account Manager or Business Support to discuss alternate options for buying Google Ad Manager inventory
+To begin the enablement process for your Xandr member seat, please submit a ticket to our Business Support team via our [Customer Support Portal](https://help.xandr.com/s/login/) and copy in your Account Manager (if applicable).
+If you have already contacted Google and you do not qualify for an Google Ad Manager seat, please reach out to your Account Manager or Business Support to discuss alternate options for buying Google Ad Manager. inventory

 ## Use of technology vendors